 The second example of modelling is to add new detail to the existing tables.
 It is possible to add:

 This will add a value to the table for each row.
 The example below adds a column to identify each Location as being local or international.

 The syntax used for the calculating column and/or measure values is DAX.
 Details of the DAX code can be found here.

 This will add an expression which will return values when added to a visualisation.
-The example below calculates the volume of sales where the date is between 1st Jan and current date of this year.
+The example below calculates the volume of sales where the date is between 1st Jan and the current date of this year.

 Below are two examples of the fields above being utilised within visualisations.

 Read the next article (Part 4) in this Power BI Basics series: Creating Visualisations.